 Massive steam follows a Strokkur eruption

 But that wasn't the only attempt to charge for admission, as back in 1894 the farmer in Haukadalur sold Geysir to an Englishman.
-The Englishman, James Craig, charged an entrance fee from travellers.
+The Englishman, James Craig, charged an entrance fee to travellers.

 Geysir changed foreign hands a couple of times until in 1935 a director in Reykjavík, Sigðurður Jónasson, bought the land and donated it to the Icelandic nation (around 15.3 ha).

 Back in April 2014, when there was an entrance fee to the Geysir geothermal area

 The Icelandic State owned some 34% of the fenced-off area including Geysir, Strokkur and Blesi, but the rest belonged to other landowners.
 The Icelandic state sued the landowners and the entrance fee was dropped.

 Blesi looks like two blue eyes or a pair of sunglasses in this photo :)

 Blesi hot spring is one of the main hot springs in the Geysir area, above Geysir and Strokkur to the west.
-It is divided in two and looks like two blue eyes or a pair of glasses.
+It is divided into two and looks like two blue eyes or a pair of glasses.

 After the big earthquakes in 2000, Blesi started bubbling and boiling, but it is dormant now.
 I have actually never seen it active, but I love the absolutely fabulous serene blue colour of this hot spring.